Going Out of Stock vs. Increasing Prices:

 It’s certainly not insignificant in this case that the use of Sponsored Products helped to quickly bolster sales and stabilize rankings after re-stocking.
 Running Amazon PPC campaigns for a product that has just been re-stocked is a must.

 Rankings fell relatively heavily due to increasing prices.
-It’s questionable whether the rankings could have been restored within a few days if the price were lowered later (than we had in this case study, such as 7 days or 14 days after re-stocking).
+It’s questionable whether the rankings could have been restored within a few days if the price were lowered later (than we had in this Amazon inventory management case study, such as 7 days or 7 days after re-stocking).
 The reason behind this is that a history of poor product performance was built up due to the price increase, and that poor performance history didn’t correspond to the product’s regular performance.

 Even if the product hadn’t gone out of stock and if the price of the product had been lowered directly after re-stocking, the ranking algorithm was still pulling data from the last few days.
 It’s very plausible that in this scenario, rankings would have recovered more slowly (even with the use of Sponsored Products) – because the ranking algorithm is still considering the previous poor performance.
 Unfortunately, this scenario couldn’t be tested, which is why we’re only left to speculate.

 The disadvantage of a case study is always, of course, that differing results could arise under different conditions / parameters.
 Here are a few points that should therefore also be considered or possibly even tested:

 - The effect of going out of stock can depend on length of time.
 Different results could arise if the length of time had been longer than in this case study.